IntersectMBO/plutus-apps/doc/index.rst

 for external developers.
 The `Plutus Tools SDK repository <https://github.com/ input-output-hk/plutus-apps>`_ supports the underlying resources that developers need who are writing full applications using Plutus in Haskell, including off-chain code.

-The term “off-chain code” refers to the part of a contract application’s code which runs off the chain.
+The term “off-chain code” refers to the part of a contract application’s code which runs outside of the blockchain.
+Off-chain code responds to events happening on the blockchain, usually by producing transactions.

 The `Plutus Tools SDK repository <https://github.com/input-output-hk/plutus-apps>`_ contains packages such as: